DFE-Digital/apply-for-teacher-training/docs/developer-onboarding.md

 ## Azure/DevOps steps

 These steps can only be completed by members of the DevOps community.
-At the present time the contacts for this are Tom Pinney, Rizwan Khan, or David Goodyear.
+At the present time the contacts for this are Colin Saliceti, Vignesh Natraj or Karthik Kumar.

 1. Azure Portal
    1. Log into the Azure Portal